• Home

 Photo Amazon

-The best sunglass frames for your face shape
+The best sunglasses frame for your face shape

 Oval

-Oval faces are well-balanced so most sunglass styles will be flattering.
-However, if you have a small face large frames will be overwhelming.
-Opt for aviators, wayfarers, or cat-eye sunglasses to compliment your symmetrical features and look elegant.
+Oval faces are well-balanced, so most sunglass styles will be flattering.
+However, if you have a small face, large frames will be overwhelming.
+Opt for aviators, wayfarers, or cat-eye sunglasses to complement your symmetrical features and look elegant.

 Ray-Ban Wayfarer Square Sunglasses